-Able to express natural behaviours.
-Positive interactions
+Able to express natural behaviours including exercise, foraging and social interactions

+Mental State

 Pleasure of eating and grazing

 Safe and pleasant environment

 Vitality and high functional capacity

 Calm, confident and secure

 Engaging, social and playful

-Policy framework
+Welfare Status

-Under each of the five domains in this policy there are three sections.
+Under each of the five domains in this policy there are three sections:

-Most of a horse's life is lived at its home base, and away from Pony Club.
-This section gives guidance on standards and practices that promote good health and welfare.

-Coaches and Officials at Pony Club should monitor for:

-PCA seeks first to educate and supports the role of coaches and officials to guide Pony Club members on care of their horse.
+- When caring for your horse you should: Most of a horse's life is lived at its home base, and away from Pony Club.
+This section gives guidance on standards and practices that promote good health and welfare. - Coaches and Officials at Pony Club should monitor for: PCA seeks first to educate and supports the role of coaches and officials to guide Pony Club members on care of their horse. - Participants must (mandatory): All riders, coaches, officials and supporters assisting with care of horses at Pony Club events and activities are required to comply with mandatory clauses of this policy.

-• It is a breach of this policy to:

-All riders; and coaches, officials and supporters assisting with care of horses at Pony Club events and activities; are required to comply with mandatory clauses of this policy.